henriqueramosqs/NodeJs-Apache/README.md

-# Aplicação Node.js em um servidor Apache
+# Node application in an Apache server

-  &nbsp; O código aqui escrito descreve o processo de configuração e execução de uma aplicação em NodeJs para um servidor Apache.
+  &nbsp; This code describes the configuring and executing process of a Node.Js application for an Apache server.
   <br>
    <br>
-  &nbsp; &nbsp; ps: esse repositório foi criado como material de apoio para o vídeo do mesmo assunto em: https://youtu.be/D06nEC6G8M0
+  &nbsp; &nbsp; ps: This repository was created as support material for the tutorial found in: https://youtu.be/D06nEC6G8M0
-## Tecnologias utilizadas
+## Technologies used

 <img align="left" alt="nodejs" src="https://img.shields.io/badge/node.js%20-%2343853D.svg?&style=for-the-badge&logo=node.js&logoColor=white" />